Committee Members

 Amy has developed a broad range of specific nutrient reduction educational and promotional materials eg. Fertilise Wise Guides, and resources, for all age categories.

-Amy is the Membership Officer of the Australian Association for Environmental Education (WA Chapter).
+Amy is the Treasurer of the Australian Association for Environmental Education (WA Chapter).

 Email: amykrupa@sercul.org.au